-Salvage Analysis (Based on Zeug and Cavallo 2014)

-An analysis to evaluate differences in entrainment (salvage) at the south Delta export facilities between the existing condition (EXG) and the PP was done following the statistical models of salvage of marked (coded wire tags) hatchery-reared Chinook salmon published by Zeug and Cavallo (2014).
-This analysis focused on winter-run Chinook salmon; spring-run Chinook salmon were not included because very few marked individuals were salvaged and the statistical models could not be fit successfully (Zeug and Cavallo 2014).
-Several modifications to the methods of Zeug and Cavallo (2014) were employed to focus on relevant model predictors.
-First, statistical models of the empirical data were constructed using only releases of winter-run Chinook salmon raised at the Livingston Stone Hatchery.
-Second, salvage at the SWP south Delta export facilities and SWP-specific exports were modeled in addition to combined values from both the SWP and CVP facilities.
-This was done to focus on effects of the SWP to the greatest extent possible and provide context with total salvage.
-Some variables were excluded from the statistical models because they were not significant in the original analysis or they were not relevant in this context.
-For example, the original analysis used the variable “distance of release from the facilities”.
-However, winter-run Chinook salmon were only released from a single location, making this predictor irrelevant.
-Finally, to determine which hydrologic variables were the best predictors of salvage, a model selection exercise was performed using the original data from Zeug and Cavallo (2014).
-The model selection exercise included five potential hydrologic predictor variables including; Old and Middle River flows (OMR), inflow-export ratio (I-E), total south Delta exports, San Joaquin River flow, Sacramento River flow and one biological variable (mean fork length at release).
-Most of these variables were strongly correlated so models were constructed only with variables that had correlation coefficients <|0.70|.
-One million individuals were used as the total release size (offset variable) for each candidate model with standardized predictors for both the count and zero-inflation portion of the models.
+and zero-inflation portion of the models.
 To select the best approximating model, Akaike’s Information Criterion (AIC) was calculated for each model.
 The model with the lowest AIC value was identified as the best approximating model.
 The AIC value of all other models was subtracted from the value of the best approximating model to calculate the ΔAIC.
 Any model that had a ΔAIC value ≤ 2.0 was considered a competing model with the best approximating model.

 A single best model of salvage was selected with no other model having a ΔAIC <2.8.
 This model had three predictor variables for the count model and zero inflation models including mean fork length of fish at release, Sacramento River flow, and total exports.
 The final count model indicated that non-zero salvage was greater when fish were released at a larger size, flow in the Sacramento River was higher, and exports were higher.
 For the zero inflation model, coefficients indicated zero salvage was more likely when fish were released at a smaller size, Sacramento River flow was higher, and exports were lower.